 5. Communicate with your partner

-Tell them how your partner treated you, how it made you feel, and explain honestly to your spouse about how you may be triggered by certain behavior or phrases for a while.
+Tell them how your partner treated you, how it made you feel, and explain honestly to your partner about how you may be triggered by certain behavior or phrases for a while.

 Being open about your trust issues will help your partner work with you to help build trust and a strong foundation for your relationship instead of working against you.